 The Executive Director is the Association’s representative to the Military Coalition, serving on various committees charged with furthering the interests of all Active Duty, Reserve and Retired personnel and their families.

 The CPOA is a not for profit, war veterans designated 501(c)(19) per the Tax Guide for Veteran’s Organizations.
-All subordinate Chapters and Branches can accept tax deductible contributions.

 What The CPOA Has To Offer

 - A full spectrum of insurance and financial services through USAA.

 - The Captain Caliendo College Assistance Fund (CCCAF) to help enlisted family members with college costs.

 - A magazine, “THE CHIEF”, to keep you informed on what other Chiefs are doing and provide a forum for presenting ideas.

 - A monthly e-newsletter keeping you informed of relevant, important events.

 - Over fifty Chapters established in the continental United States, Alaska, and Hawaii.
 Sharing with other Chiefs, through association and mutual acquaintance, our professional abilities, loyalty, and devotion to God, country and service, and promote unity and morale through responsible leadership.

 - Affiliation with and sponsorship of the Coast Guard Enlisted Association-CGEA-for Coast Guard members in pay grades E-6 and below.